ovh/terraform-provider-ovh/website/docs/d/cloud_project_region_loadbalancer_log_subscription.markdown

 # ovh_cloud_project_region_loadbalancer_log_subscription

-Get information about a subscription to a Managed Loadbalance Logs Service in a public cloud project.
+Get information about a subscription to a Managed Loadbalancer Logs Service in a public cloud project.

 ## Example Usage